 #6 – Invest In A Good Neighborhood

 Many investors will tell you to never take a chance buying a property in a bad area, even if you have found an excellent deal.
 Invest in good neighborhoods and you will likely find tenants who will want to stay awhile.
 With high tenant turnover comes a high vacancy rate, which means you lose money.
-When buying an investment property in Dallas, Texas DFW area don’t take a chance in a bad neighborhood.
+When buying an investment property in Dallas, Texas area don’t take a chance in a bad neighborhood.
 Dealing with repairs, break-ins, and other common problems can be expensive and burdensome.

 #7 – Look At Annual Numbers, Not Just Monthly